-At Huntley we use a graduated approach that enables the right level of intervention and support when needed:
+At Huntley we use a graduated approach that enables the right level of intervention and support when needed.
+Prior to the My Profile, we have 'Target' forms in order to closely monitor the progress of pupils with suspected SEND.

 My Profile